 How will we do it?

-Excavation blocks are laid out over the area where the ruins of Central Hall’s north foundation are thought to be.
+Excavation blocks are laid out over the area where the ruins of West Stadium’s foundation are thought to be.
 Excavation is done by hand with shovels and trowels while soil is sifted through screens to retrieve artifacts.
-Objects found in place are mapped and the soil studied to yield a better picture of what happened at Central Hall over the years.
+Objects found in place are mapped and the soil studied to yield a better picture of what happened at O. R. Latham Stadium over the years.

 Looking for more?